-Pamelia Lake Trail is a 4.2 mile lightly trafficked out and back trail located near Idanha, OR that features a lake.
-The trail is good for all skill levels offers a number of activity options.
+Pamelia Lake Trail is a 4.2 mile lightly trafficked out and back trail located near Idanha, OR that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is accessible from March until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash